Summary

 This terroir richness is reflected in the plates of Marseille restaurateurs.
 From the small family bistro to the gastronomic restaurant, the philosophy remains the same: fresh, local products cooked with passion.
 It is this authenticity that sets Marseille apart from many other French cities.
 Here, people don't cook to impress — they cook to share.

 The city now has more than 3,000 restaurants, covering cuisines from around the world.
 But it is the Mediterranean and Provencal tables that form Marseille's true culinary identity.
 Grilled fish, bouillabaisse, panisse, navettes, pastis: all specialities that tell the story of the city.
+For a deeper look at the city's dining scene, [Time Out Marseille](https://www.timeout.fr/marseille/restaurants) publishes a serious annual update of new openings.

 La Joliette and the Docks have reinvented themselves in recent years.
 The former port warehouses now host trendy restaurants, food courts and innovative culinary concepts.
 A neighbourhood buzzing with energy where you can discover new Marseille gastronomy.